invicticide/fractive/README.md

 	npm run build

 Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.
 If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.
 That said, it's strongly recommended to just use `npm run build` instead. ;)

 To test changes against a story project, first build the Fractive source into a local package:

+	cd fractive
 	npm pack

 Then install it locally into your story project: